Headache & Pain

 New headache in patients without known malignancy.
 The evaluation of new headache in patients without known malignancy is beyond the scope of this review.
-The risk of brain tumor in patients with new undifferentiated headache is low (0.15%) and is even less in those with headache that meets criteria for a primary headache disorder (0.045%) (45).
-Briefly, patients with new or changed headache with new neurologic signs or systemic symptoms should be assessed for serious or life-threatening causes of headache, including brain tumors (67).
-Older patients, those with progressive headache, emesis, meningismus, nocturnal or early morning headache, and patients whose headache worsens with Valsalva maneuver or exertion should raise an increased index of suspicion for a secondary cause for headache (66; 65).
-Patients with a new diagnosis of a trigeminal autonomic cephalalgia should be screened for pituitary or cavernous sinus lesions (47).
+The risk of brain tumors in patients with new undifferentiated headache is low (0.15%) and is even less in those with headache that meets the criteria for a primary headache disorder (0.045%) (45).
+Briefly, patients with new or changed headache and new neurologic signs or systemic symptoms should be assessed for serious or life-threatening headache causes, including brain tumors (68).
+Older patients, those with progressive headache, emesis, meningismus, nocturnal or early morning headache, and patients whose headache worsens with Valsalva maneuver or exertion should raise an increased index of suspicion for a secondary cause for headache (67; 66).
+Patients with a new diagnosis of trigeminal autonomic cephalalgia should be screened for pituitary or cavernous sinus lesions (47).

 Headache due to treatment of brain tumors.
-Treatment-related causes of headache in brain tumor patients include postcraniotomy pain (27; 81), other complications of surgery, radiotherapy, chemotherapeutic agents, antiemetics, and corticosteroid withdrawal.
-Possible treatment-related mechanisms for brain tumors include postcraniotomy headache, reversible leukoencephalopathy syndrome (PRES), pseudotumor cerebri, cerebral venous thrombosis, chemical meningitis, and biological agents-induced mechanisms (Table 1).
+Treatment-related causes of headache in brain tumor patients include postcraniotomy pain (27; 82), other complications of surgery, radiotherapy, chemotherapeutic agents, antiemetics, and corticosteroid withdrawal.
+Possible treatment-related mechanisms for brain tumors include postcraniotomy headache, reversible leukoencephalopathy syndrome (PRES), pseudotumor cerebri, cerebral venous thrombosis, chemical meningitis, and biological agent-induced mechanisms (Table 1).

 Reversible posterior leukoencephalopathy (PRES)